 What families can do, allowable spend-down for PNA balances

-- Burial pre-payment: Tennessee excludes up to $1,500 of irrevocable burial space items + an irrevocable funeral trust under TCA § 71-5-117(b)
+- Burial pre-payment: Tennessee excludes irrevocable burial-space items plus an irrevocable funeral trust under TCA § 71-5-117(b)

 - Dental work beyond TennCare coverage limits (Tennessee dental coverage for adults is limited; see Brevy's TN Medicaid dental coverage guide)